-This is a chapter from my upcoming book, Meta-Learning: Powerful Mental Models for Deep Learning and Thriving in the Digital Age.
-It is currently available for pre-order and you can pick it up at 50% off.
+This is a free sample chapter from my book, Meta-Learning: Powerful Mental Models for Deep Learning and Thriving in the Digital Age.

 Before you can learn to do deep learning, you must become a developer.
 Being a developer is not only about programming.
 In the larger scheme of things, being able to write code is just a small part of what a developer can do.